Mid-Summer Tax Update

 Format and Access:

-The event will take place live in Lisbon, with livestream access available for remote participants.
+The event will take place live in Lisbon.
 A recording will be made available for purchase following the event.